olivier-stasse/sdf-latex-listings/README.md

 # sdf-latex-listings

-A definition for the SDF language for LaTeX's listings mode.
+A Latex style file to have the SDF language available with the LaTeX's listings mode.

 ## Example